bluetr00p/Wetter/README.md

 ## Install
 To install this weather app
-Either
 1. Compile
 2. Upload to device
 --Or--